 To unlink an old identity, please file a help ticket for assistance.

 (Q) Why am I still being prompted for a NERSC one-time password after I login with my home identity?

 NERSC still requires the use of multi-factor authentication (MFA) for accessing NERSC services.
 If your home organization uses MFA, and signals the use of MFA to NERSC, we will not prompt for the NERSC second factor.
 However, if we don't receive that signal, you will be prompted to enter your NERSC one-time code.

 If you have logged in with MFA at your home institution, and believe this prompt to be in error, please contact NERSC and the appropriate IT staff at your home institution, and we will work with them to assure that the correct signal is being sent and received.

 (Q) Can I use ssh with my home identity?

 Unfortunately the SSH protocol isn't compatible with our federated identity solution.
-We are evaluating options, such as a web portal which would allow you to conveniently download an ssh certificate (similar to the one provided by the sshproxy script or Windows executable) to facilitate the use of federated logins for ssh access to Cori.
+We are evaluating options, such as a web portal which would allow you to conveniently download an ssh certificate (similar to the one provided by the sshproxy script or Windows executable) to facilitate the use of federated logins for ssh access to NERSC.

 (Q) If I'm using my home identity exclusively, do I still need to keep an up-to-date password and MFA token associated with my NERSC username?